 The authors would like to thank colleagues at Nuru who generously contributed their knowledge and insights to shape the discussions presented here.
 The case study was written with support from Jon Shaw, Archip Lobo, Heritier Bagonza, and Subira Bonhomme from Nuru.
-Research support by Abdulla Janahi and review by Sarah Logan from IGC is gratefully acknowledged.
+Review by Sarah Logan from IGC is gratefully acknowledged.